a-morales/kwm/README.md

 The reason for this is that hotkeys.cpp can edited and rebuild separately, and *Kwm* will reload this
 library without having to be restarted and so hotkeys can be edited live.
-If changes have been made to hotkeys.cpp, run the sobuild.sh script to recompile this file separately.
+If changes have been made to hotkeys.cpp, run `make hotkeys` to recompile this file separately.

 ## Configuration: